 Advanced Readings in Sanskrit Literature

-The course consists of intensive readings of advanced Sanskrit literature, selected in consultation with the instructor, and discussion of recent scholarship in the field.
-The course aims at developing a text-critical attitude in reading advanced Sanskrit literature, making use of various tools and sources available for establishing and interpreting the texts.
-Students write a 3,000 word paper about a subject related to the text studied during the course, which should included analysis and translation of original Sanskrit sources.
+The course consists of weekly intensive readings of advanced Sanskrit literature, selected in consultation with the instructor, and reading and discussion of recent scholarship in the field.
+The course aims at instilling a text-critical attitude in reading advanced Sanskrit literature, and makes use of various tools and sources available for establishing and interpreting the texts.
+Students write a 3,000 word paper about a subject related to the text studied during the course, which should include analysis and translation of original Sanskrit sources.

 - Advanced comprehension of Sanskrit literature and recent scholarship in the field.